What is it?

 Don’t use soap

 It can dry out your skin.
-Before you wash your breasts, apply a liberal amount of lanolin (an animal-derived wax) or a plant-based alternative, which creates a protective skin barrier against hot water, which can dry out your skin.
+Before you wash your breasts, apply a liberal amount of lanolin (an animal-derived wax) or a plant-based alternative (like Nip Protect), which creates a protective skin barrier against hot water, which can dry out your skin.

 What can be done to remedy it?